 Spend A Day With The Kids At Dream World

-A lot of the rides and attractions at Dream World are geared towards younger kids 2-12 although there should be enough to keep you and your young teens busy.
+Most of the rides and attractions at Dream World are geared towards younger kids 2-12 although there should be enough to keep you and your young teens busy too.
 The park has mostly Thai visitors so inexpensive food is available.
 The weekdays are the best time to go as the park generally isn’t busy then.
 Overall Dream World is a nice clean amusement park where you can enjoy the day with your kids just don’t expect Disney level rides and attractions.
 Dream World is not located in Bangkok.
 It is about 20 miles outside of town.
-Unless you are familiar with Bangkok’s bus routes, I suggest taking a taxi or private transfer to get there and back.
+Unless you are familiar with Bangkok’s bus routes, I suggest taking a taxi or other private transfer to get there and back.
 Discounted tickets start at around $25 and up.
 They are available at Trip Advisor, Get Your Guide and Klook.
 Check all of them just before you go to get your best current price as tickets are more expensive at the gate.

 Take A Cooking Class